blepping/comfyui_overly_complicated_sampling/README.md

 * Supports Diffrax, torchdiffeq, torchode and torchsde solver backends.
 (SDE mode not recommended currently.)
 * Many tuneable parameters to play with.
 * Supports ancestral sampling (in a janky way) for rectified flow models like Flux, works for most basic samplers: does not work for SDE samplers currently.
+* Built in safe expression language that allows filtering and manipulating nearly all parameters during sampling.

 ## Credits